anaya-che/rslang/README.md

 **5. Chart.js** - is an easy way to include animated, interactive graphs on your website.

 **Pros:**
-- 9 types of graphs and charts: Line, Linear with Areas, Bar, Doughnut and Pie, Radar, Polar, Bubble and Scatterplot (Scatter) and Mixed Chart Types.
+- 9 types of graphs and charts: Line, Linear with Areas, Bar, Doughnut and Pie, Radar, Polar, Bubble and Scatterplot (Scatter) and Mixed Chart Types
-- All types of graphs can be customized and animated, and they are all responsive when working on the web.
+- All types of graphs can be customized and animated, and they are all responsive when working on the web
-- The functionality can be extended through the use of plugins.
+- The functionality can be extended through the use of plugins

 **Cons:**
 - Pure library approach that Chart.js represents does not provide data extraction utilities, integrations to different data sources, data collection, transformation (ETL), data warehousing, administration UIs, role management nor configurable interactive widgets, so, for more complex visualization you should prefer other tools.